itfanr/ros2-wiki/Developer-Guide.md

 - Line Length: our maximum line length is 100 characters.

+#### Variable Naming

+- Global variables: use lowercase with underscores prefixed with `g_`
+  - rationale: keep variable naming case consistent across the project
+  - rationale: easy to tell the scope of a variable at a glance
+  - consistency across languages

 #### Access Control

 - Access Control: drop requirement for all class members to be private and therefore require accessors